nathanmarianovsky/manualmath.com/README.md

     <img src="/img/cms-nav-modal.png">
 </p>

 It is here that new subjects, topics, sections, and examples can be added with the capability, like the current items, to have their names and order edited.
 Furthermore, each will have an associated approval and disapproval that functions in exactly the same manner as the content approval system.
-Therefore, an item will only be pushed to the client nav or deleted all together when the necessary number of approvals are given.
+Therefore, an item will only be pushed to the client nav or deleted all together when the necessary number of approvals are given, both of which are permanent changes.
 It is important to note that like the content editing mode, any changes made to the sidenav are only pushed to the database when the button is explicitly clicked.

 ### Floating Action Button
 At the bottom right of each page you will find the button which provides the following functionality:
 * logout as a contributor
 * update profile information
+* see all subjects, topics, sections, and examples that are missing your content approval currently
 * approve/disapprove incoming contributors (only for committee members and administrator)
 * provide an opinion on current non-committee members as to whether they should join the committee or not (only for committee members)
 * add/remove a contributor from the committee and delete a contributor from the system (administrator only)